yunaxin/Spotify_Predictive_Model/README.md

 The baseline model provides a reasonable starting point, but there is still room for improvement.
 In particular, the recall score shows that the model only identifies about 58% of popular tracks.
 This suggests that using only `danceability` and `track_genre` is not enough to fully capture the patterns behind track popularity.

 For the final model, we plan to improve performance by adding more Spotify audio features, such as `energy`, `valence`, `acousticness`, `loudness`, `tempo`, and other track-level audio characteristics.
 We also plan to tune model hyperparameters to better capture more complex relationships between audio features, genre, and popularity.

+## Final Model
+### Feature Selection
+Before selecting features, we evaluated each one using three methods:

+1. Correlation — release_year (0.295), loudness (0.251), and energy (0.241) had the strongest positive correlations with popularity. instrumentalness (-0.209) and acousticness (-0.199) had the strongest negative correlations, highly instrumental or acoustic songs tend to be less popular on Spotify, which is dominated by vocal-heavy genres like pop and hip-hop.

+2. Permutation Importance — measures how much the model's F1 score drops when a feature is shuffled. track_genre (0.278) was by far the most important feature, followed by release_year (0.044).
+Every feature had positive permutation importance, confirming all features contributed to the model.

+3. Ablation Testing — removing any single feature dropped model accuracy, even features with low correlation like num_artists (-0.038).
+This confirms that Random Forest captures non-linear patterns that correlation alone misses.